matthiasn/clojure-system-book/manuscript/Example2-WS-Roundtrips.md

   (s/keys :req-un [:ex/x :ex/y]))
 ~~~

-If you still haven't heard Rich Hickey talk about **[clojure.spec]()**, you really need to do that now.
-It has many useful properties.
+If you still haven't heard Rich Hickey talk about **[clojure.spec](http://clojure.org/about/spec)**, you really need to do that now. **clojure.spec** has many useful properties.
 Among them is that you'll know immediately if you've broken your application with some recent change, as the system would throw an error immediately, rather than drag that problem along and blow up in your face somewhere else, where you'll have a hard time figuring out where it originated.
 What's also very useful is that when you come back to some code you wrote some time ago and want to know what a message is supposed to look like, you don't have to print it out and infer what the rules may be.
 No, instead you just look at the piece of code that's run when validating the message, it'll tell you all nitty-gritty details of what the expectations are.
 Much nicer.

 Next, let's have a look at the `mouse-view` function, which is responsible for rendering the UI component: